api7/template-apache-repo/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report for the template-repo
+about: Create a bug report for the template-apache-repo
 labels: "bug"
 ---